 Existing law authorizes a constable to appoint deputies and provides that a deputy constable must be certified as a category II peace officer by the Peace Officers' Standards and Training Commission within 1 year after the date on which the person commences employment as a peace officer unless the Commission, for good cause shown, extends the time.
-(NRS 258.060, 289.470, 289.550) Sections 10 and 14 of this bill provide that: (1) a person appointed as a deputy constable for a township in a county whose population is 700,000 or more (currently Clark
+(NRS 258.060, 289.470, 289.550) Section 10 of this bill provides that a person appointed as a deputy constable for a township whose boundaries include a city whose population is 150,000 or more (currently Henderson, Las Vegas, North Las Vegas and Reno) must be certified as a category II peace officer by the Commission before he or she commences employment as a deputy constable.